Mortgage Points Calculator

 Assuming your particular lender is willing to adhere to that formula, eight points would equate to a 1 percent interest rate reduction.

-To make the most of this mortgage points calculator, borrowers should discuss with their lender exactly how much their interest rate will be reduced with a certain amount of purchased points.
-That way, borrowers can take that information directly to this calculator and calculate whether or not the deal is right for them.
+Borrowers should discuss with their lender exactly how much their interest rate will be reduced with a certain amount of purchased points.
+That way, borrowers can take that information and calculate whether or not the deal is right for them.

 If you would like to see what rates other lenders will offer you, feel free to complete the mortgage loan application found at the bottom of your results after clicking calculate.